Transition from oral buprenorphine

 A separate injectable pathway is available when the question is monthly naltrexone rather than monthly buprenorphine.

-Medication comparison separates Suboxone, Sublocade, VIVITROL, and naloxone safety planning so patients can understand which question each one answers.
+Medication comparison separates Suboxone, Sublocade, Vivitrol, and naloxone safety planning so patients can understand which question each one answers.

 Buprenorphine guidance explains how daily treatment and longer-acting injection care fit into the broader medication plan.